ART CLUB- Ms. Bernard

-Investment Club will be returning for a fourth year in 2016.
-The club will meet once a month on Tuesday morning in room 312 from 7:00 - 7:45 AM.
-Participates will study topics such as money management principles, how to deal with risk, types of investments, how to pick stocks, how to save for retirement, what factors cause stock market swings, etc. They will team up and try to figure out a way to “beat the market”.
-Also, students will be given $100,000 to invest in an online stock market contest.
+Investment club will be returning for a second year in 2014.
+The club will meet 3-4 times per semester in room 300 from 7:00 - 7:45 AM.
+Participates will study topics such as money management principles, how to deal with risk, types of investments, how to pick stocks, how to save for retirement, what factors cause stock market swings, etc. Also, students will be given $100,000 to invest in an online stock market contest.
 Prizes will be awarded for the most successful investors throughout the year!
 Meetings: Held 3-4 times per semester in room 300 from 7:00 - 7:45 AM.
 We have not yet set specific dates for these meetings.
 In addition to the meetings, the students will participate in an ongoing investment competition throughout the year.

 The Independent Women in Leadership League, was founded in 2012 and focuses on two goals: activism in and service to both the school and the community to combat negative messages and images.
 The group volunteers with the Run for Her Life 5K, sponsors a Women’s Leadership Panel in March, and works with other groups to promote a balanced understanding of all people.
-The group meets non-Late Start Wednesdays in room 271 at 7:30 and 3:30.
+The group meets the first Thursday of the month in room 271 at 7:30 and 3:30.